deancochran/deancochran.github.io/src/posts/building-my-blog.md

 #### In Depth with Markdown Editors and Markdown preprocessors

-As noted I use a mardown editor to take notes.
+As noted I use a markdown editor to take notes.
 It allows me to _just write_ without worry of the actual end user interface.
 Notably svelte does **not** render markdown files without additional configuration.
 This additional configuration needed.
 Takes files in markdown format `.md` and parses them into a readable `html` string.

 A markdown preprocessor turns: